dhellmann/pymotw-3/source/configparser/index.rst

 .. {{{end}}}

-Sections and options can be removed from a :class:`SafeConfigParser` with :func:`remove_section` and :func:`remove_option`.
+Sections and options can be removed from a :class:`ConfigParser` with :func:`remove_section` and :func:`remove_option`.

 .. include:: configparser_remove.py